-The cognitive development occurring during middle school makes cultivating study skills for academic success critically important.
-What may appear as a disorganized locker, trouble studying for tests, or difficulty managing time is actually an indication that an adolescent would thrive after learning the skills and organization to manage their busy lives and academic demands, whether on campus or in a remote setting.
+The cognitive development that occurs during middle school makes cultivating study skills for academic success critically important.
+What may appear as a disorganized locker, trouble studying for tests, or difficulty managing time could be an indication that your middle schooler would thrive after learning the study skills and organization methods to manage their busy lives and academic demands, whether on campus or in a remote setting.

-Elevate: A Study Skills Survival Guide, will teach middle school aged students about the brain science behind their learning and development.
-They will witness what they can achieve through the goals that they set for themselves.
-Students will learn and practice the habits and strategies necessary to support their developing executive functioning skills in a supportive and encouraging environment.
+Elevate: A Study Skills Survival Guide is a series of study skills classesthat teach middle school students how to form productive study habits, manage stress, and organize information to succeed at school.
+Conducted in three 10-week sessions throughout the year, the Elevate study skills program will teach middle school students in Maryland about the brain science behind their learning and development.
+They will learn how to study properly and how to make studying fun, as well as witness what they can achieve through the goals that they set for themselves.
+Students will also learn vital study skills for middle school and beyond and practice the habits and strategies necessary to support their development.

-Each week we will focus on a different skill that will help your student be successful in the classroom and in a remote learning environment.
-Students will have time to learn and practice each of these skills and will have assignments to work on outside of Elevate sessions.
+Each week we will focus on a different study skill that will help your student be successful in the classroom and in a remote learning environment.
+Students will have time to learn and practice each of these study skills and will have assignments to work on outside of Elevate program sessions.

-Students who hold a growth mindset are more likely to see an increase in math scores throughout middle school and are more likely to succeed on standardized tests in high school.
-During goal setting, students will understand the brain science behind a growth vs. fixed mindset and create goals that help them develop their personal mindset and develop their academic and organizational skills.
+Middle school students who hold a growth mindset are more likely to see an increase in math scores throughout middle school and are more likely to succeed on standardized tests in high school.
+During goal setting, middle school students will understand the brain science behind a growth vs. fixed mindset and create goals that help them develop their personal mindset and develop their academic, organizational, and study skills.

 Most middle schoolers do not know how to study...but there is a science to it!
 In this session students will learn to break down academic content and skills into three categories and the best ways to master each!

-Students are not born with executive functioning skills--the abilities to manage time, information, materials, and attention--but they do have the potential to develop these skills.
-Throughout the program, students will develop a better understanding of these skills and cultivate systems to support them as they develop.
+Middle school students are not born with executive functioning skills – the abilities to manage time, information, materials, and attention – but they do have the potential to develop these skills.
+Throughout the study skills program, students will develop a better understanding of these organizational skills and cultivate systems to support them as they develop.

-While most Upper Schools expect students to have mastered note-taking, this skill is rarely taught in a systematic and explicit way.
+While most middle schools expect students to have mastered note-taking, this skill is rarely taught in a systematic and explicit way.
 During this session, students will learn why note-taking is important and will practice this critical skill!

-With an increasingly digital world, the amount of time students spend reading is rapidly declining.
-Throughout the program, students will understand the important role reading plays in their academic development students will employ techniques to strengthen their comprehension and enjoyment of texts.
+In this increasingly digital world, the amount of time students spend reading is rapidly declining.
+Throughout the Elevate study skills program, students will understand the important role that reading plays in their academic development.
+Students will learn new study skills and techniques to strengthen their comprehension and enjoyment of texts.

-Test anxiety is on the rise and students rarely have strategies to deal with it.
-Through this session, we will help students ensure their daily preparation and study strategies are well-developed, and then students will dive into test-taking strategies and discuss techniques for alleviating "bad" stress while capitalizing on "good" stress.
+Test anxiety is on the rise, and middle school students rarely have strategies to deal with it.
+Through this session, we will help students ensure their daily preparation and study skills are well-developed.
+Then students will dive into test-taking strategies and discuss techniques for alleviating "bad" stress while capitalizing on "good" stress.